timetag/timetag.github.io/docs/installation.rst

 * Download

   You can download ETA from here: https://github.com/timetag/ETA/releases .
-What you should download for the first includes:
+What you should download:

   *       the ``ETA_Install-win64.zip``
   *       the ``ETA_LIB-win64.zip`` (recommended, alternatively an existing Python 3 (x64) site-packages location can be used)

-* Install
+* Installation

   *       Run the extracted ``ETA-Setup-x.x.x.exe`` to install ETA GUI and ETA Backend.